walterfreeman/phys307/projects/project0.md

 5. Create a directory called `project0` in your home directory using `mkdir`, then move all the files you have created for this project into the new directory using `mv`.
 (Note that `*` is the wildcard character, so you can say something like `mv * project0/` to move every file in the current directory.)
+On the course computer, you can run `pcmanfm` or `dolphin` to spawn a graphical file manager, too.
+(But you should know how to do this on the command line.)